DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration-2.md

 ## Keeping the priority heading as ‘Deadline approaching: respond to the candidate’

-In the previous iteration we found some users didn’t understand that the priority heading related to the Reject By Default (RBD) date.
+In the previous iteration we found some users did not understand that the priority heading related to the Reject By Default (RBD) date.

 We considered adding the acronym into the heading but then decided to give it more time.